 Safety must always be your primary concern during the assembly, installation and operation of your turbine and other associated equipment.
 Always be aware of the risks involved with mechanical and electrical installation work.
-If in doubt, please seek further assistance before proceeding.
+If in doubt about any issue regarding your turbine system, please seek further assistance before proceeding.